 Guinness World Records lists a number of firsts, becoming at various times in their career the most streamed band on Spotify, the most followed on Instagram, the most viewers for a music video premiere on YouTube and the most tickets sold for a livestream concert.

 BTS officially became bigger than Justin Bieber when the power of the septet's fandom submitted more than 300 million votes in the fan-voted Top Social Artist in 2017, beating other musical juggernauts that included Selena Gomez, Ariana Grande and Shawn Mendes in that category.
+Their 2020 all-English track "Dynamite" made BTS the first South Korean act to top the Billboard Hot 100.

 For many ARMY members, it's not just new songs that keep fans engaged.
 There is a decade of behind the scenes content online, with band members exchanging banter during rehearsals and sharing deep conversations as they devour Korean barbecue.